 Will you become a business developer?

 The most important is that you’re not alone in your professional BD journey, and you can count on us to support you in every step of it!
-We spent the last 3 years to research and understand the field of business development.
+We spent the last 5 years researching and understanding the field of business development